33 Gym Terms You Need To Know For Your First Workout

 #11: Drop Set

 A drop set is an advanced strength training technique designed to maximize potential hypertrophy or muscle growth.
-It involves a set of a given exercise until failure, then reducing the weight or resistance that you are using by 10 to 30% and then immediately beginning another set, again until failure.
+It involves performing a set of a given exercise until failure, then reducing the weight or resistance by 10 to 30% and immediately beginning another set, again until failure.

 As soon as this occurs, in most cases, you then drop the resistance one more time (by another 10-30%) and complete one final set to failure with the lightest load.
 There is no rest in between sets, aside from the time it may take to grab the lighter weight.